Cedric Coward: Professional career

 Coward was drafted 11th overall by the Portland Trail Blazers in the 2025 NBA draft and subsequently traded to the Memphis Grizzlies for Yang Hansen and future draft considerations.
 He signed with the Grizzlies on July 8.

 On October 25, 2025, Coward put up 27 points on 6-for-6 shooting from three-point range in a 128–103 win over the Indiana Pacers.
 He became the first rookie in Grizzlies franchise history to record at least six made three-pointers in a game without a miss.

+At the end of his rookie season, Coward finished fifth in Rookie of the Year voting and was named to the NBA All-Rookie First Team.

+Personal

+Coward is the grandson of sprinter Maxie Parks.